-Twenty North Bay companies made the Inc. 5000 list of fast-growing companies in the U.S., including nine newcomers such as a snack maker that debuted in the top 100.
+Twenty North Bay companies made the Inc. 5000 list [see the chart at the end] of fast-growing companies in the U.S., including nine newcomers such as a snack maker that debuted in the top 100.

 These local companies have added almost 1,400 employees in the past three years, according to data through last year provided to the magazine for the annual ranking.
 However, a significant number of those jobs are at company locations outside the North Bay.